reyestech/Splunk-Ransomware/README.md

 Ransomware 209: (Pictures 3.4)  <br />
 The Cerber ransomware encrypts files located in Bob Smith's Windows profile.
 How many .txt files does it encrypt? <br />
-- <b> We can return to our earlier query, where we have Bob’s hostname and directory.
+- <b> We can return to our earlier query, where we have Bob's hostname and directory.
-- <b> We can add “.txt” to his directory and use the stats dc command to improve our results.
+- We can add ".txt" to his directory and use the "stats dc" command to improve our results.
 - <b> If you want his directory location for the search, click on his directory.
 - <b> Enter Search: index="botsv1" host=we8105desk sourcetype="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational" TargetFilename="C:\\Users\\bob.smith.WAYNECORPINC\\*.txt" | stats dc(TargetFilename)
 - <b> Answer: 406